mbabynames search ✿

 Harriet Jade

-Harriet carries the meaning "noble and strong" while Jade brings "precious stone".
+Harriet carries the meaning "ruler of the home" while Jade brings "precious stone".
 Said together, Harriet Jade has both weight and warmth.
 At 2 syllables, Harriet needs a shorter middle to stay balanced.
 Jade does that.

 Bold contrast